 If the practice of medical humanitarianism is to prevail, Karunakara outlined what he believes must be done, including the preservation of the moral principles and medical ethics of health work.
 He noted a vaccination program allegedly carried out by the CIA in Pakistan to gather information on the whereabouts of Osama Bin Laden.
 Such activities, or even the perception of them, breed mistrust and have likely played a role in subsequent violence in Pakistan and elsewhere, he said.

 It is also vital that the meaning of medical humanitarianism—humanity, impartiality, neutrality and independence—be stressed and that ongoing dialogues be maintained with all communities, authorities and leaders.

 Karunakara said that it is also important to highlight the consequences of violence against organizations such as MSF and the toll that it takes on everyone.

 “People … are being denied health care because of the lack of respect for humanitarian medical action,” he said.
 “We need to act.”

-This Article was submitted by Denise L Meyer, on Monday, April 29, 2013.
+This article was submitted by Denise L Meyer on April 29, 2013.